havisk/User_Login_React/README.md

 ## Description
-- got to your console
+- go to your console
 - then enter the user name and password in login screen
 - username: washington
 - password: password987